websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/content-dashboard/content-dashboard-interface.md

 ## Content Audit Tool

 This tool is the graphical area at the top of the Content Dashboard page.
-The chart represents the total number of assets for the combination of categories in the global Vocabularies you select.
+The chart represents the total number of assets for the combination of vocabularies categories including *global* and all *sites & asset libraries* in the instance.
 This chart takes into account:

 - [Web Content Articles](../web-content/web-content-articles/adding-a-basic-web-content-article.md) and [Documents and Media](../documents-and-media/documents-and-media-overview.md) across all Sites and Asset Libraries.